javierlimt6/chimera-gathering-grove/README.md

 1. Build your project: `npm run build`
 2. Deploy the contents of the `dist` folder to a service like Netlify
-3. For detailed instructions, see our [custom domain guide](https://docs.lovable.dev/tips-tricks/custom-domain/)
+3. Configure your custom domain in the hosting service settings

 ## 📝 License